apioo/fusio-docs/docs/bootstrap.md

 This was a first basic example how to create a simple API endpoint with Fusio.
-Fusio provides then out of the box many features to build a great API product, in short we try to provide all features of a modern API solution which you also find at most developer portals.
-Since Fusio can solve many use cases we have structured our documentation into three
+Fusio provides then out of the box many features to build a great API product, in short we try to provide all features of a modern API solution which you also find at most popular developer portals.
+Since Fusio can solve many use cases we have structured our documentation into three parts:
-parts:

 * [Use-Cases](use_cases)
 * [Concepts](concepts)